Salias/Django-ORM-Standalone-template/README.md

 How can I use it on my Non-Django projects ?

-Now You have a file structures with the minimum configuration to start a Python project using Django
+Now You have a file structures with the minimum configuration to start a Python project using Django ORM.

 ## FEATURES: